Employment Opportunities

 Character

-The Administrative Assistant must have an active and growing personal relationship with Jesus Christ, uphold and live out biblical principles and core values both in their personal life and in their professional life, have a servant’s heart, be a self-motivator, and take personal pride in his/her work.
-They must be confidently firm but also friendly and courteous to everyone.
-They must be a team player to the staff and a friendly, dependable, representative of the Senior Pastor
+The Student Pastor must have an active and growing personal relationship with Jesus Christ, uphold and live out biblical principles and core values both in their personal life and in their professional life, have a servant’s heart, be a self-motivator, and take personal pride in his work.
+They must be friendly and courteous to everyone.
+They must be a team player to the staff and a friendly, dependable, representative of the Senior Pastor to the congregation and community.

 Responsibilities